-The LightRail® DifferenceLightRail® moves your grow lights over the tops of the plants, reducing shadow patterns and getting the correct intensity of light on the leaves for optimum Leaf Area Index – the single most important factor in increasing your yield for indoor gardening.
-You’ll get much better yields plus up to 20% more area covered – you save energy and money, and with much better results.
-LightRail® is the single best way to Super Charge your grow lights.
+The LightRail® DifferenceLightRail® moves your indoor grow lights over the tops of the plants, reducing shadow patterns and getting the correct intensity of light on the leaves for optimum Leaf Area Index – the single most important factor in increasing your yield.
+You’ll get much better yields plus up to 20% more area covered – with our grow equipment, you save energy and money, and with much better results.
+LightRail® is the single best way to Super Charge your indoor grow lights.
 LightRail® – solidly made in the USA since 1986.Grow Better

 Four Free & Shareable eBooks